smh-hosseiny/TextGenerator/README.md

 # TextGenerator

-A 2layer-RNN that learns to generate text.
+A 2-layer RNN that learns to generate text.